datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 It is true that some images showing police violence and victims in October 2017 were false, manipulated, or simply from other events.
 These images were widely shared in some cases, but also quickly discredited.

 True occurrences of police violence have been [meticulously documented and fact-checked](https://catmemoria.cat/en/), and reported on by [international media](https://edition.cnn.com/2017/10/01/europe/catalonia-spain-independence-referendum-vote/index.html).
-Police body-camera footage has been released as well:
+Police [body-camera footage](https://twitter.com/joethebrew/status/1044628556066762752) has been released as well.

-<blockquote class="twitter-tweet" data-lang="ca"><p lang="en" dir="ltr">Subtitled in English: Spanish police storming voting sites last Oct in an attempt to prevent Catalonia from voting on its independence.<br><br>Many of the leaders who arranged the vote are in jail.<br>The police beating people in these videos are not.<br><br>EU Mediation needed now.<a href="https://twitter.com/donaldtusk?ref_src=twsrc%5Etfw">@donaldtusk</a> <a href="https://t.co/WbjtaEydBs">pic.twitter.com/WbjtaEydBs</a></p>&mdash; Joe Brew (@joethebrew) <a href="https://twitter.com/joethebrew/status/1044628556066762752?ref_src=twsrc%5Etfw">25 de setembre de 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Though the prevalence of "fake news" has certainly increased with the internet, the facts remain:

 - Police used excessive violence on October 1st 2017.
-- Hundreds of Catalan citizens were injured.
+- Hundreds of Catalan citizens [were injured](http://premsa.gencat.cat/pres_fsvp/docs/2017/10/20/11/15/232799c8-755f-4810-ba56-0a5bbb78609c.pdf) by police.
 - Thousands of images and videos of that violence are real and have been verified.

 ### Details

 This article was authored by Joe Brew ([@joethebrew](https://twitter.com/joethebrew)).
-All errors are his alone.
-The raw data used for the charts in this article are downloadable [here](http://ceo.gencat.cat/ca/barometre/matrius-fusionada-BOP/).
+Any errors are his alone.
+The raw data used for the charts in this article are publicly available [here](http://ceo.gencat.cat/ca/barometre/matrius-fusionada-BOP/).